lars-derichter/ai-programming-students/slides.md

 ## 2. Learning vs Solving

+Getting AI to Help You Understand

 ---

 ### Two Approaches

 ❌ "Give me the solution"
 ✅ "Help me learn how to solve this"

 ---